Trends and Analysis of Gross Enrolment Ratio 2021-22 by arunCMehta

 Concluding Observations

-The analysis presented on the Gross Enrolment Ratio (GER) in higher education in India from 2017-18 to 2021-22 reveals a positive trend at the national level, with a gradual increase in enrollment.
+The analysis presented on the Gross Enrolment Ratio (GER) in higher education in India from 2017-18 to 2021-22 reveals a positive trend at the national level, with a gradual increase in enrolment.
 However, significant disparities exist across states, with some regions performing remarkably well while others lag.

 To achieve the ambitious target set by the National Education Policy (NEP) 2020 of a 50 percent increase in higher education enrolment by 2035, India must intensify its efforts through a multi-pronged approach; this includes expanding infrastructure, promoting inclusivity, enhancing affordability, and ensuring quality education at all levels.
 India still has to travel a long to achieve the ambitious target, which is unlikely to be achieved without improving the efficiency of the school education sector as enrolment in higher education is a function of higher secondary graduates and not a function of relevant 18 to 23-year clientele population.